RingCentral-Pro-Services/ivrorchestrator-docs/docs/ivr/ivr-editing.md

 * **A combined prompt media file** will be present if the IVR Prompt has scheduled media that is dynamically managed by this application.

-Click the **New Prompt** button in the upper right to add a new prompt to the scheudled media order for an IVR.
+Click the **New Prompt** button in the upper right to add a new prompt to the scheduled media order for an IVR.

 Learn more about [Scheduling IVR Prompts](ivr/scheduled-media-editing).

 ## Scheduled Media Order

 The scheduled media order identifies the sequence in which the scheduled media files play.
 The prompts will play in the order 1,2, 3, 4, 5.
 The only exception is if your scheduled prompts have start and end times.
-If the scheduled prompt is not within it's time range, it will be excludued from the dynamically combined file.
+If the scheduled prompt is not within it's time range, it will be excluded from the dynamically combined file.

 ## Edit or Delete Scheduled Media Items